The Amazing Race (American TV series): Filming

 Most eliminated teams are sent to a resort destination informally dubbed "Sequesterville", where they will wait until the end of the race to be flown into the final destination city so they can be present at the Finish Line.
 In later seasons, short web videos hosted by CBS titled "Elimination Station" show the events at this location as new teams arrive and the events that occur during the teams' stay.
 Other teams, generally the last few eliminated before the final three, are used as "decoy teams", and run the race's final leg ahead of the actual final teams, in hopes of confusing possible spoilers about the race's outcome from locals.
 Keoghan has also recorded his own videos during the show's filming, used to show what happens behind the scenes to viewers.

 Countries and locales visited

-Most routes in The Amazing Race circumnavigate the globe, starting from one American city and ending in another.
+Most routes in The Amazing Race circumnavigate the globe, starting from one American city (since season 12, the starting line has typically been located in or near Los Angeles) and ending in another American city.
 There are several exceptions: